IBMStreams/streamsx.edgevideoanalytics.starterkit/README.md

   - OpenCV for image processing
   - Raspberry Pi and Camera V2
   - Our [Smart Camera device](readmeImg/smart-camera.jpg)
+  - The device (and the simple clients) can connect to a general MQTT broker such as Apache ActiveMQ or IBM Watson IoT Platform.
+The device application can easily be changed to connect to Apache Kafka.

-The backend cloud based part of the system uses:
+The backend IBM Streams cloud based analytics part of the kit uses:
   - IBM Bluemix / Watson Cloud Platform for the public cloud platform
   - IBM Watson IoT Platform for the enterprise IoT Device Hub service
   - The Streaming Analytic Service to run an IBM Streams based application